Skip to content

 Messaging from CLI

-If you want to interact with an instance from the CLI, you can do so by sending a message.
+If you want to interact with an instance from the CLI, you can do so by sending a request.
+A request is an argument array.

 ts